I recently posted a poll asking the question:

 The Barden Beveridge Curve is an indicator of employment activity and talent demand in the market.
 It plots job vacancy rates against unemployment levels, with movements to the top left indicating higher demand for talent and movements to the bottom right indicating lower demand.

-Of those exhibiting job-seeking activity, less than 10% (9%) actually changed roles last year.
-For a company with 100 employees, a normalised turnover rate suggests a loss of 7–10 people annually.* As above, this number can be used to benchmark a company’s current turnover rate against the norm.
+Of those exhibiting job-seeking activity, 9% actually changed roles last year.
+For a company with 100 employees, a normalised turnover rate suggests a loss of 9–10 people annually.* As above, this number can be used to benchmark a company’s current turnover rate against the norm.

-The median tenure for professionals is 1.6 years, meaning that while people are not necessarily changing companies every 1.6 years, they are likely changing roles within that timeframe (promotion, moving teams, etc.).
+The median tenure for professionals remains unchanged at 1.6 years, meaning that while people are not necessarily changing companies every 1.6 years, they are likely changing roles within that timeframe (promotion, moving teams, etc.).

 Leaders should consider this when planning promotions, development, and succession strategies.*

-The workforce participation in this cohort is 43% female and 57% male, although disparities exist across professions and seniority levels.*
+Workforce participation in this cohort is 42% female and 58% male, though disparities exist across professions and seniority levels.*

 #2 Trends in Work Arrangements and Benefits